-4 7 Teamwork
+4.7 Teamwork

-In order to make the best of the potential abilities of all

-individual workers, working well as a team is essential.
+In order to make the best of the potential abilities of all individual workers, working well as a team is essential.
 Teamwork includes the relationship between: individual workers; small groups of people; different departments; volunteers and paid staff; managers and other workers, etc. Effective teamwork will only happen if the majority of people have a willingness to cooperate (and an understanding of how to go about doing so) and if there is a shared vision for the organisation and clarity about everyone's role in the processes that work towards achieving the organisation's goals.
 Good leadership is therefore of paramount importance.
 Ways in which a spirit of partnership can be fostered include:

 - Optimism

 - Can-do attitude

 - Realistic approach to problems

 - Valuing diversity (see section 1.5)

 - No blame culture

-- Professional courtesy and mutual respect
+- Professional courtesy

 - Open door policy

 - Regular team meetings

 - Away days

 - Involvement in planning processes

-- Appropriate structures for decision making
+- Apt decision-making structures

-- · Following through on decisions made.
+- Following through on decisions.

-The Wheel

-01 - 448727

 www.wheel.ie